Deep Dive: Day 1 with the Expensify Card

 You’re probably also asking, how does this thing work?
-Is Ann from Payroll still in charge of topping up my salary with reimbursements?
-Are my CFO’s company-wide email ultimatums about missing receipts a thing of the past?
 Will this change my life forever?
 Well, read on!

 Here’s what you need to do to make use of this game-changing Expensify feature.

-Activate — Now that the card is in your hands, activate it in your Expensify account by entering the last four digits into the card activation Inbox task.
+Get out there — After you receive the physical Expensify Card in the mail, activate it in your Expensify account by entering the last four digits into the card activation Home task.

 Enable Notifications — Make sure you’ve downloaded the Expensify app on your phone, and you have Expensify push notifications switched on.
 Your card is linked to your company Expensify account, and you’ll be notified every time you make a purchase via push notification!

 Spend on the Card — Make your purchase as you would with any other card.
 Once your Expensify Card is swiped (or tapped with contactless or your phone!) check your phone.
 Via a push notification, you’ll be prompted to SmartScan the receipt for the purchase you just made, or Concierge will generate an eReceipt for you.
 Our eReceipts are IRS-compliant, and offer more coverage than any other provider in the world as nearly 9 out of 10 purchases will have an eReceipt.
 (Note: The billing address is the same address where the card was delivered.
 If you need this information for purchases, that's the address you'll use).